iamleet/terraformHelmDemo/README.md

 * Run Helm

 ## Terraform
 Using Terraform to provision a Kubernetes cluster on Google Cloud Engine.
-The `kubeCluster.tf` file contains the instructions to use a module that will setup our Kube cluster with no grief.
+The `kubeCluster.tf` file contains the instructions to use a module that will setup our Kube cluster with no grief. `Secrets.tf` contains all the secrets we don't want in version control and needs to be created by you.

 [Terraform Module](https://www.terraform.io/docs/providers/google/r/container_cluster.html)

 ### Setup the vars file
-All the variables are contained in a separate file not stored in version control.
-Create the file and add the required values.
+All the variables are contained in a separate file not stored in version control for security purposes.
+Create a file called `secrets.tf`, add the values below, and replace the relevant sections.

+`secrets.tf`
 ```yaml
 # Cluster name
 variable "name" {